• Skip to primary navigation

 To make the orange almond cake

-• Preheat the oven to 350°F. Prepare the pan(s) you are using by generously greasing them (if gluten is not an issue, baking spray works well).
+• Preheat the oven to 350°F (175 °C).
+Prepare the pan(s) you are using by generously greasing them (if gluten is not an issue, baking spray works well).
 To make 24 mini cakes, use a mini muffin pan like this one on Amazon.
-For an 8-inch cake pan (like this one on Amazon), line the bottom with parchment for easy unmolding after greasing.
+For a 9-inch (23-cm) cake pan (like this one on Amazon), line the bottom of the springform pan with parchment for easy unmolding after greasing.
 Set the pan(s) aside for later.

 • Place the two oranges in a large saucepan, cover with cold water, and bring it to a boil.
-Boil the whole oranges for 20 to 30 minutes or until the skin feels softened and the fruit is beginning to collapse slightly.
+Boil the whole oranges for 2 full hours.
+The skins will soften and the fruit begin to collapse slightly.
+You can easily press your thumb through the skin and the fruit when they are fully boiled.

 • Drain the oranges and refresh them under cold water to quickly cool them.

 • Coarsely chop the oranges and remove any seeds.
-Place the chopped orange in a mini food processor and process them until they become a paste and there are no more chunks.
-Set them aside.
+Place the chopped oranges in a food processor and process them until they become a smooth purée and there are no more chunks.
+Measure out 275–300 grams (9¾–10½ ounces).

-• In the bowl of an electric mixer fitted with the paddle attachment, beat the eggs and sugar on medium-high speed until they are thick and cream colored.
+• In the bowl of an electric mixer fitted with the paddle attachment, beat the eggs and sugar on medium-high speed until they are light, thick, and pale.
+This takes 5 minutes or more.

-• With a spatula, fold the ground almonds, baking powder and the orange paste into the mixture.
-Continue folding until all the ingredients are incorporated.
-Fill the prepared pan(s) with the cake batter and bake until a cake tester poked in the centre comes out clean.
-Be sure to bake until the edges are a dark golden.
-A 8-inch cake will take about an hour while smaller muffins take 30–40 minutes.
+• Bake until a cake tester poked in the centre comes out clean.
+Be sure to bake until the edges are dark golden brown.
+A 9-inch cake will take up to an hour while smaller muffins take 30–40 minutes.

 • Let the pans cool 15 minutes on a rack before carefully unmolding the cakes.